cognitive-catalyst/cognitive-catalyst/AboutUs.md

 **Mission**
 To empower and engage people to collaboratively develop open source software which
-* augments Watson's capability,
+* Augments Watson's capability,
-* makes it easier develop Watson apps, and
+* Makes it easier develop applications powered by IBM Watson, and
-* does cool things with Watson.
+* Develop cool things with Watson.

 **Vision**
 A world where people collaboratively solve problems using Watson.